© 2026 KRWG

 Available On Air Stations

-The Las Cruces Public School Board discussed a possible name change for Cesar Chavez Elementary last night.
-This comes after recent allegations of sexual abuse against the civil rights activist.
+The Las Cruces Public Schools Board of Education met Tuesday evening to discuss a possible name change for César Chávez Elementary School.
+The move comes after recent allegations of sexual abuse against the civil rights activist from decades ago including from Dolores Huerta, co-founder of the United Farmworkers Union.

 LCPS Superintendent Ignacio Ruiz said that ultimately, it is up to the board to make that decision.